 Along with calls to action, you should have your phone number and address displayed prominently on every page, so people can contact you easily without having to search for your contact information.

 You should include anything that will highlight your value and skills: written and video testimonials, before/after photos, your value proposition (a “What Makes Us Different” page), a page describing your technology, and anything else that makes you unique and valuable.

 Easy to Edit

 Can you easily edit your website?
 Some dentists have HTML-only websites, which are very difficult or impossible to edit.
 Instead, I recommend building your website on a content management platform such as WordPress.
-WordPress is the most popular website building platform and allows you and your staff to easily edit your site content at any time.
+WordPress is the most popular website building platform and allows you and your staff to edit your site content at any time easily.

 Last but not least, is your website easy to use and fully functional?
 What good is a website if your readers can’t use it?
 You need to make sure there are no broken links and that all widgets and other features work as intended.